Crossfaderz

 Crossfaderz is the second album by turntablist Roc Raida.
-It was released on July 11, 2000 for Moonshine Music and featured production from Roc Raida, DJ Q-Bert, D-Styles and The X-Ecutioners.
+It was released on July 11, 2000, for Moonshine Music and featured production from Roc Raida, DJ Q-Bert, D-Styles and The X-Ecutioners.

+Critical reception

+Brad Mills, writing for AllMusic, praised the turntable effects on the album, calling Raida "one of the world's best turntablists".
+Mills also highlighted the radio-show theme on Crossfaderz.
+The skit entitled "Lifestyles of the Rich and Dangerous", featuring Big L, references Big L's first album, Lifestylez ov da Poor & Dangerous.